-Sanghee is the Vice President of Operations at SendBird, a chat API company headquartered in San Mateo, CA. The company has raised +120 million for funding from leading Silicon Valley VCs including ICONIQ Capital, Tiger Global Management, Shasta Ventures, August Capital, Y Combinator and FundersClub.
+Sanghee is the Country Manager of Sendbird Korea, which is the APAC headquarter of the chat API startup.
+He joined the startup back in 2015 as the first employee of Sendbird, since then the company has raised +220 million for funding from leading Silicon Valley VCs including Emergence Capital, Steadfast Capital Ventures, ICONIQ Capital, Tiger Global Management, Softbank Visionfund, Shasta Ventures, August Capital, Y Combinator and FundersClub.

 Facts about me